 Used properly, credit cards can have a lot of benefits.
 Many offer some type of fraud protection, for example, unlike a debit card.
 Before you apply, research what is offered to know what’s best for you.
 Here are a few cards to consider:

-- Discover it® chrome for Students allows you to pay your bill up to midnight the day it’s due, so it could accommodate your hectic schedule.
+- Discover it® Student chrome allows you to pay your bill up to midnight the day it’s due, so it could accommodate your hectic schedule.
 You won’t have to pay a late fee on your first missed payment, which is a benefit for those who aren’t used to paying a credit card bill every month.
 Also, your FICO® Credit Scores for free on statements & online every month so you can monitor how your credit is improving.

 - Bank of America® Cash Rewards Credit Card You’ll earn 1% cash back on every purchase, 2% at grocery stores and wholesale clubs, and 3% on gas for the first $2,500 in combined grocery/wholesale club/gas purchases each quarter.
 Get a 10% customer bonus every time you redeem your cash back into a Bank of America® checking or savings account